clartaq/cwiki/resources/private/md/Special_Pages.md

 ### Sidebar ###

 This is a special area off to the left of the main display area.
 It can be used as a special place to put links that are useful from anywhere in the wiki.
 The list of links can be broken into sections to group links with related functionality.
-See [[Sidebar|The Sidebar]] for details on changing the content of this area.
+See [[About the Sidebar]] for details on changing the content of this area.

 - **Editable**: True
 - **Deletable**: False